dramforever/vscode-ghc-simple/README.md

     Change the options in workspace settings instead of user settings if you want to apply the settings to a workspace locally.

-- `ghcSimple.useObjectCode`: Speed up GHCi reloads using `-fobject-code`

-    Enabled by default.
-Load everything with `-fobject-code` first before loading needed files with `-fbyte-code`.
-This way only changed files need to be recompiled, which greatly speeds up GHCi on large projects.

 - `ghcSimple.maxCompletions`: Maximum number of completion items to show.

 - `ghcSimple.inlineRepl.codeLens`: Show code lens for GHCi REPL blocks